 in Summer 2016.

-measures and responsible agency permitting requirements.
+responsible agency permitting requirements.

 Other responsible agency permits required for construction, and